2 min read

 - Reintroduce your cat slowly to other pets.

-- Provide your cat with a private and quiet recovery space.
+- Provide your feline with a private and quiet recovery space, especially after cat surgery.

-- Use a pheromone diffuser to help your cat feel at ease.
+- Use a pheromone diffuser to help your cat feel at ease during cat vet visits.

 - If veterinarian-approved, feed your cat a meal or play with them.

-- If your cat has just been spayed or neutered, be sure to make the first 48 hours very light on activity.
+- If your cat has just been spayed or neutered or has been under any cat surgery, be sure to make the first 48 hours very light on activity.

 What if it’s an Emergency?

 Every pet owner dreads an emergency, but situations like this can arise.
 You can be prepared ahead of time to get your cat care as quickly as possible.
-If you're unsure if your cat needs urgent care, call your veterinarian immediately to assess the situation.
+As a pet parent, if you’re unsure if your cat needs urgent care, call your veterinarian immediately to assess the situation.

 - Stay calm as panicking may cause your pet to become agitated.